|Leadership Coaching… on Perfecting Our Process|

 So, my process begins when I become aware of my weakness, and should continue by cultivating a greater awareness of my related strengths, which I can use to replace my weakness.
 My process should continue to include a way to continuously cultivate a greater detailed awareness of my weakness’ “trigger points,” which are normally stress-related.
 This greater detail will help me to refine my efforts.

 I’m not always angry.
 But I should be aware of those specific situations that do tend to anger me.
 Then moving forward, strategizing about how to best perfect my approach allows me to focus more on letting my strengths show and avoiding those times and situations that otherwise demonstrate my weakness.
-This is often accomplished through rest and recovery.
+This is often accomplished through rest, meditation, and recovery.
 Refine my strategy.
-Consider or analyze, and refine again.
+Consider or analyze, meditation, and refine again.
 Since we do not ever reach perfection, we find ourselves in a continuous “process of refinement” that I like to call “perfecting our process.”

 Anytime we can become more aware of the details of how we tend to behave (as in the examples above), we have an opportunity to be able to stop, and redirect our energy toward something more positive or more productive.
 Say I catch myself starting to feel angry.
 I begin a quiet little meditation, and voila!